Sitecore/sitecore-xamarin-pcl-sdk/scripts/xamarin-store/MobileSDK/Details.md

-Sitecore Mobile SDK - a Portable .NET Library
+Sitecore Mobile SDK
 ========

 Sitecore Mobile SDK is a framework that is designed to help the developer produce native mobile applications that use and serve content that is managed by Sitecore.
+The framework enables developers to rapidly develop applications utilizing their existing .NET development skill sets.
+The SDK includes the following features:

+* Fetching CMS Content
+* Source HTML renderings from Sitecore CMS
+* Create, Delete, Update Items
+* Downloading and Uploading Media Resources
+* Protect security sensitive data

 The library is PCL standard compliant and can be used on the following platforms :

 * iOS 7 and newer
 * Android
 * Windows Desktop (.NET 4.5)
 * Windows Phone 7.1
-* Silverlight 5

-It uses the modern C# features and approaches such as :
+It uses the modern C# approaches such as :
 * PCL distribution
 * async/await based API
 * Fluent interface

-## The SDK includes the following features:

-* Authentication
-* Credentials protection based on SecureString class
-* CRUD operations on items
-* Access item fields and properties
-* Download content of media items
-* Upload media items
-* Getting html rendering of an item

 # Licence